What is debt consolidation and is it right for you?

 A clear case for debt consolidation

 Like many couples, Sam and Leanne were juggling multiple debts and feeling the pinch.
 In addition to regular bills, living expenses and their home loan, they had a credit card and personal line of credit that they used to buy materials and equipment for their home hobby business, which they ran in addition to their full-time jobs.
-Sam and Leanne’s multiple loans came to $2,520 per month, which included $320 towards their credit card and personal loan.
-The couple was frustrated that this $320 was only just enough to keep up with interest charges, let alone make a dent on the balances.
+Sam and Leanne’s multiple loan repayments came to $2,520 per month, which included $320 towards their credit card and personal loan.
+The couple was frustrated that this $320 was barely enough to keep up with interest charges, let alone make a dent on the balances.
 At this rate, they felt like they’d never get ahead.

 - Home loan – $400,000 at 4.5% p.a. (monthly repayment = $2,200)